Daughter of Wool-Lindsey

 Yes I say "first" clapotis because as I started this one I found the pattern to be so much fun that I just must make another one.
 The process of dropping the stitches changes the look of the fabric so dramatically.
 From a solid piece to a lacy looking wrap in one magic step.
 I have finished the first Clapotis and will post the picture once I get some batteries for my camera.

-in other knitting news... a real finished project! with the ends woven in and everything! this is for my little buddy rowan's (i know, great name) first birthday. i'm only a month and twelve days late. of the knitted stuffed animals i have made, this is hands-down the cutest one. i used knit picks andean treasure in "fog." the pattern is from last minute knitted gifts... it took me over a year to get this project crossed off the to-knit list. i think it was supposed to be an eight hour project, or some other such nonsense.
+the cutest one. i used knit picks andean treasure in "fog." the pattern is from last minute knitted gifts... it took me over a year to get this project crossed off the to-knit list. i think it was supposed to be an eight hour project, or some other such nonsense.

 Who cares that the Asheville Regional Airport lost my luggage?
 I am now forced to shop like crazy and knit an entire new wardrobe with my SAFF haul.